-It naturally follows from the above that when the plan of the building was executed, the timber framework would have preceded the walls (even if only by a few hours), which must therefore have been constructed mainly from the outside, being erected in close juxtaposition to the timber frame/in close proximity to the wall posts' line in most of the preserved part of the building (with a few exceptions at the west end).
-Thus, the timber frame would have been built quickly, with the roof following closely - thereby also ensuring the necessary waterproofing for the construction of various inner features - and then, slowly, the frame would have been closed all around with the walls.
-Evidence that the walls were added after the timber posts were in place is provided (a) by the fact that several post pits ran partly under the walls,

-(b) by the fact that the wall plaster was only applied between the posts; (c) by a case where the wall plaster (and one expects the wall too, which no longer exists) was put in place in function of the wall post (N5) rather than the other way around, and (d) by the fact that at least one wall post (N9) and probably another (N8) were hidden behind internal transverse walls (Fig. 1), implying that the latter were constructed later.
-13 That the
+It naturally follows from the above that when the plan of the building was executed, the timber framework would have preceded the walls (even if only by a few hours).
+Therefore, the walls must have been constructed mainly from the outside, being erected in close proximity to the wall posts' line in most of the preserved part of the building (with a few exceptions at the west end).
+Thus, the timber frame would have been built quickly, with the roof following closely - thereby also ensuring the necessary waterproofing for the construction of various inner features.
+Then, slowly, the frame would have been closed all around with the walls.
+Evidence that the walls were added after the timber posts were in place is provided (a) by the fact that several post pits ran partly under the walls; (b) by the fact that the wall plaster was only applied between the posts; (c) by a case where the wall plaster (and one expects the wall too, which no longer exists) was put in place in function of the wall post (N5) rather than the other way around; and (d) by the fact that at least one wall post (N9) and probably another (N8) were hidden behind internal transverse walls (Fig. 1), implying that the latter were constructed later.
+14 Previous delineation on the ground of the posts' positions, like that of the walls, is suggested (a) by the fact that in the northern half of the AR, the wall posts are largely symmetrical to those in the southern half, while the remaining wall posts as well as the veranda posts and the wall itself follow the outline of the triple- contour ellipse drawn for them (Fig. 2: Inset B); and (b) by the setting of the wall posts N7, N8, S7, and S8 closely on either side of the partition wall between CR-ER (Fig. 1).
+This arrangement also raises the question of the relative irregularity of the posts' intervals, which we will